University of California, Berkeley student housing: University Village

 University Village is a housing community for married students.
 It is located within the city limits of Albany about two miles (3 km) northwest of the main Berkeley campus.
 The demolition of older buildings and their subsequent replacement with new, more expensive apartment units has prompted student protests.
 The Village Residents Association, a funding and advocacy group in University Village, filmed a video documentary regarding the lack of affordable student family housing in June 2007.

 Smyth-Fernwald

 Southeast of the Berkeley campus, the Smyth-Fernwald site is roughly a ten- to fifteen-minute walk to the main campus.
-Before its complete demolition in March of 2013, the complex had two- and three-bedroom apartments, and housed 74 families.
+Before its complete demolition in March 2013, the complex had two- and three-bedroom apartments, and housed 74 families.

 The complex included a multipurpose building, with the western section containing offices and a community center.
 In 1999, due to creep structural damage and safety concerns, some complex buildings south of the multipurpose building were demolished.

 Non-university housing

-There are several large residences offering student housing, not affiliated with the University.
+There are several large residences offering student housing, not affiliated with the university.